 - Closed Extraction: Pulling out the tooth without making an incision in the gum

-Your dentist will recommend which method they believe is most appropriate for each patient based on their needs and situation and if you need to have your wisdom teeth removed.
-It can happen at all ages, from youth to elderly.
+Your dentist will recommend the most appropriate method for each patient.
+Based on their needs and situation and if they need to have their wisdom teeth removed.
+It can happen at all ages, from youth to the elderly.

 Are There Any Risks With Wisdom Teeth Removal?

-Whether you had surgery or not, wisdom teeth removal risks, you can experience pain, swelling, bruising, and bleeding, which are expected after any surgery.
+You can experience pain, swelling, bruising, and bleeding, which are expected after surgery.
 There may also be more severe complications like nerve damage or infection.
-Your mouth may not heal properly, or you might experience problems with your bite after the surgery.
+Your mouth may not heal properly or experience problems with your bite after the surgery.